arshad-yaseen/ts-import-resolver/README.md

 #### Returns

-- `string | null` - The absolute path to the imported module if found, or `null` if it couldn't be resolved or is from node_modules.
+- `string | null` - The absolute path to the imported module if found, or `null` if it couldn't be resolved.

 ## License